Published in Children’s Writers and Illustrators Market, 2003

 But what is truly useful and what the attendees want to know is not always the same thing.
 Some writers are really interested in perfecting their craft, and their questions demonstrate it.
 Others, unfortunately, are too concerned with format or are interested in the quick fix, and their questions reflect that: “Will colored paper catch your attention?; “Do you want things double-spaced, with one- or two-inch margins?”; “How many words should a novel be?”; “Do I need to use a fixed vocabulary for a picture book?”; “Do I need to hire an illustrator for a picture book?”; “What’s hot these days?”; “Are you interested in rhyming picture books?”; “How about a novel about a really stupid kid who time travels back to the Gold Rush and strikes oil instead?”

-The answers to many of these questions can be found in numerous books about children’s writing or on the Internet .
+The answers to many of these questions can be found in numerous books about children’s writing or on the Internet (for example, check the FAQ, written by Anne LeMieux, David Lubar, and myself, on my website).
 As for the “Tell me what you want, what you really, really want” type of questions, editors tend to give the same response over and over: I want something great.”

 Prior to going to conferences, writers need to do their homework.
 They need to learn about format and something about the industry, about what a publishing house actually publishes and how it works.
 They should also spend some time finding out what types of books different editors edit by researching the editors on the Internet (hint: search for the editor’s name, in quotes, and a keyword such as “editor” or “books”).
 The conference hand-out should also list what types of books editors do or don’t publish (example: “Betsy Blue Pencil edits picture books and middle-grade novels, but not YA or poetry.
 She is partial to realistic or historical fiction and dislikes fantasy.”).
 After learning these basics, writers are free to focus on the essence of writing: craft.
 Stephanie Lurie has actually met folks who want to know how to get published, but haven’t yet written a thing.
 “I think conferences should concentrate more on technique and less on the pot o’ gold at the end of the rainbow,” she says.